nrc/error-docs/error-design/error-handling.md

 Most programs should use `Result` for most of their error handling.

-You might think that for a very quick prototype or script, you don't need error handling and unwrapping and panicking is fine.
+You might think that for a very quick prototype or script, you don't need error handling and unwrapping and panicking are fine.
 However, using `?` is usually more ergonomic than `unwrap` and these tiny programs have a habit of growing into larger ones, and converting panicking code into code with proper error handling is a huge chore.
 Much better to have a very simple error type (even just a string); changing the error type is much easier.

 You should probably use panics to surface bugs, i.e., in situations which should be impossible.
 This is easier said than done.
 For example, consider an integer arithmetic overflow.
 This might be impossible, but it might also be possible given enough time or the right combination of user input.
 So even classes of error which usually cause panics are likely only to be best represented as a panic in some circumstances.